ashvardanian/affine-gaps/README.md

 ## Using the Command Line Interface

-To compute the optimal global alignment of insulin and glucagon sequences with (5x-scaled) BLOSUM62 substitution matrix:
+To compute the optimal global alignment of insulin and glucagon sequences with (5x-scaled) BLOSUM62 substitution matrix through CLI:

 ```bash
 $ affine-gaps GIVEQCCTSICSLYQLENYCN HSQGTFTSDYSKYLDSRAEQDFV